[IDS] Installing Tripwire and notifying Chatwork of file difference detection results (Ubuntu 22.0.4)

 That's all there is to the installation.

-Several prompts will be displayed during the installation, so select the appropriate settings and proceed.
+You'll be prompted several times during installation, so select the appropriate settings and proceed.

-▼ Domain for notification email address.
-If you don't have a specific domain, example.com .
-We won't use it this time.
+▼ Domain for the email address used for notifications.
+If you don't have a specific one in mind,example.comis fine.
+We won't be using it this time.

-▼ For security reasons, create a key pair for Tripwire.
-Select
+▼ For security reasons, a key pair will be created for Tripwire.
+Select the default"Yes".

 Policy settings

-Just to be safe, make a backup beforehand.
+Just to be safe, we will create a backup beforehand.

 $sudo cp /etc/tripwire/twpol.txt /etc/tripwire/twpol_org.txt $sudo nano /etc/tripwire/twpol.txt

-Since the detection content is long we will only target
+Since the detection details would be quite long"/var/www/html and its subdirectories"we will only target

-"/var/www/html and below." *If you want to use the same content as this article, please copy and paste the content below.
+*If you want to use the same content as this article, please copy and paste the following.

 # Global Variable Definitions @@section GLOBAL TWBIN = /usr/sbin; TWETC = /etc/tripwire; TWVAR = /var/lib/tripwire; # File System Definitions @@section FS # Tripwire Binaries ( rulename = "Tripwire Binaries", severity = 100 ) { $(TWBIN)/siggen -> $(ReadOnly) ; $(TWBIN)/tripwire -> $(ReadOnly) ; $(TWBIN)/twadmin -> $(ReadOnly) ; $(TWBIN)/twprint -> $(ReadOnly) ; } # Apache Document Root ( rulename = "Apache Document Root", severity = 100 ) { /var/www/html/ -> $(IgnoreNone)-SHa; } # End of Policy File

-Once you have finished editing the policy, apply it and initialize it.
+Once you have finished editing the policy, apply and initialize it.

-Enter the passphrase you set in the initial setup prompt above.
+Enter the passphrase you set in the initial setup prompt mentioned earlier.

 $ sudo twadmin --create-polfile /etc/tripwire/twpol.txt Please enter your site passphrase: Wrote policy file: /etc/tripwire/tw.pol $ sudo tripwire --init Please enter your local passphrase: Parsing policy file: /etc/tripwire/tw.pol Generating the database... *** Processing Unix File System *** Wrote database file: /var/lib/tripwire/hamchan.twd The database was successfully generated.